 Our History of Courage to Lead and Grow

-Ogden Regional Medical Center (ORMC) is a cornerstone of Weber County.
-OMRC offers invaluable expertise gained from almost seventy years of delivering exceptional patient care.
-With an outstanding staff of nearly 300 physicians and 1,000 employees and volunteers, ORMC is devoted to providing high-quality healthcare and not only meeting, but exceeding expected standards through continuous responsiveness to technology, advanced procedures, and individual patient care.
-For ORMC, the only thing more constant than the need to change and adapt, is their unwavering commitment to give the very best every day.
+Acting upon a mission statement of "Above all else, we are committed to the care and improvement of human life," Ogden Regional Medical Center (ORMC) is a cornerstone of Weber County.
+ORMC offers invaluable expertise gained from almost 70 years of delivering exceptional patient care.
+With an outstanding staff of 500 physicians and 1,100 employees and volunteers, ORMC is devoted to providing high-quality healthcare and not only meeting but exceeding expected standards through continuous responsiveness to technology, advanced procedures and individual patient care.
+For ORMC, the only thing more constant than the need to change and adapt is its unwavering commitment to giving its best every day.

-Originally founded September 18, 1946 under the name of St. Benedict's Hospital, one might say the hospital got its start on "a wing and a prayer" when a few sisters of the Order of St. Benedict journeyed from St. Joseph, Minnesota to the foothills east of Ogden, Utah intent to "caring for the sick as if they were Christ in person."
+Originally founded on September 18, 1946, under the name of St. Benedict's Hospital, one might say the hospital got its start on "a wing and a prayer" when a few sisters of the Order of St. Benedict journeyed from St. Joseph, Minnesota to the foothills east of Ogden, Utah intent to "caring for the sick as if they were Christ in person."

 With a selfless service philosophy, the sisters quietly embraced the community with their gentle care, tender approach and dedication.
-The sisters' ardent commitment to serve the community's healthcare needs led to the opening of St. Benedict's Hospital on Polk Avenue in Ogden, as well as many significant changes and expanded services through the years, some of which include:
+The sisters' ardent commitment to serving the community's healthcare needs led to the opening of St. Benedict's Hospital on Polk Avenue in Ogden, as well as many significant changes and expanded services through the years, some of which include:

 - 1947-1968 - St. Benedict's School of Nursing operated, educating 605 students and producing 357 graduates.

 This program became the basis for Weber State College's Practical Nursing Program.